photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Geometry {#geometry .unnumbered}
 --------

-A teacher asks, Johnny, make up a sentence using the word, ’geometry.’
+A teacher asks, “Johnny, make up a sentence using the word, ‘geometry.’”

-Johnny replies, An acorn grew until it finally looked at itself one day and said, ’Gee, I’m a tree.’
+Johnny replies, “An acorn grew until it finally looked at itself one day and said, ‘Gee, I’m a tree.’”

 Beans {#beans .unnumbered}
 -----

-A teacher asks her students to use the word beans in a sentence.
+A teacher asks her students to use the word “beans” in a sentence.

-My father grows beans, says one girl.
-My mother cooks beans, says a boy.
+“My father grows beans,” says one girl.
+“My mother cooks beans,” says a boy.

-Johnny speaks up, We are all human beans.
+Johnny speaks up, “We are all human beans.”

 Home Early {#home-early .unnumbered}
 ----------

-One day, Johnny gets home early from school and his mom asks, Why are you home so early?
+One day, Johnny gets home early from school and his mom asks, “Why are you home so early?”

-He answers, Because I was the only one that answered a question in my class.
+He answers, “Because I was the only one that answered a question in my class.”

-His mom says, Wow!
+His mom says, “Wow!
 My son is a genius!
-What was the question?
+What was the question?”

-Johnny replies, The question was ’Who threw the trash can at the principal?’
+Johnny replies, “The question was ’Who threw the trash can at the principal?”’

 Stupid {#stupid .unnumbered}
 ------